TrZXion/FundX/README.md

 ## Overview

 This Flutter application is designed for tracking stocks and managing user accounts.
-It features a user-friendly interface for sign-up and stock management, including initializing stock data.
+It features a user-friendly interface for sign-in, sign-up and stock management.

 ## Features

-- **User Sign-Up:** Allows users to register with their email and password.
+- **User Sign-Up, Sign-In:** Allows users to register with their email and password.
+- **Stock Initialization:** Automatically sets up stock data for new users.
 - **Stock Tracking:** Fetches and displays real-time stock data.
-- **Stock Initialization:** Automatically sets up stock data for new users.

-## GIFs
+## Preview

 ### 1. Sign-Up Process